Efficient Active Deep Decoding of Linear Codes using Importance Sampling: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ata} plays a crucial role in deep learning methods.
-High-quality data is essential for the success of data-driven tasks in various domains, including machine learning, analytics, decision-making, and research.
-It forms the foundation for accurate insights, reliable predictions, and informed decision-making.
-In the realm of deep learning, where neural networks are trained to learn complex patterns and make predictions, the quality of the training data directly impacts the performance and generalization ability of the models.

-In the error-correction context, where the goal is to develop neural network decoders that can accurately correct errors in received words, Training a neural network decoder with a high-quality dataset becomes crucial to ensure that it can effectively handle and correct errors in real-world scenarios.
-Training a neural network decoder with a high-quality dataset involves including samples that are neither excessively noisy nor perfectly correct.
+\IEEEPARstart{I}{N} the error-correction context, training a neural network decoder with a high-quality dataset is essential to effectively correct errors in real-world scenarios.
+The dataset should include samples that are neither excessively noisy nor perfectly correct.
 Instead, the dataset should consist of samples close to the decision boundary, where the decoder is uncertain about the correct output \cite{be2019active,gruber2017deep,kim2018communication}.